Petit-Quebec/sommelier/README.md

 ![image](https://github.com/Petit-Quebec/sommelier/assets/36433367/1cfbe566-cc92-429f-bd06-37d3956368ec)

 These checks verify that things are going "the way they should".
 If you've satisfied all of these criteria (testing coverage, minimality, CI passing) then your PR will be merged in.
+Example "hello world" PR here: https://github.com/Petit-Quebec/sommelier/pull/1

 # If you want to deploy your own Sommelier...